 - Michael McKeever for his outstanding new plays "After" at Zoetic Stage and "Finding Mona Lisa" at Actors’ Playhouse.

 - Stuart Meltzer for his outstanding new play "The Goldberg Variations" at Island City Stage, and for his direction of "After," "The Caretaker" and "Sunday In The Park With George" At Zoetic Stage.

-- Mallory Newbrough, an outstanding new talent, for her performances in "Beauty & The Beast" and "Beehive" at The Wick Theatre, and "Company" at MNM Productions.
+- Mallory Newbrough, an outstanding new talent, for her performances in "Beauty & The Beast" and "Beehive" at The Wick Theater, and "Company" at MNM Productions.

-- New City Players, an outstanding new theatre company in South Florida, awarded to Artistic Director/actor Timothy Mark Davis.
+- New City Players, an outstanding new theater company in South Florida, awarded to Artistic Director/actor Timothy Mark Davis.

 - Cindy Pearce, an outstanding new talent, for her performance in "It Shoulda Been You" at Actors’ Playhouse.

 - Leah Sessa for her outstanding performance in "Company" at MNM Productions.